When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 So, the SEM world has changed the game in the last 10 years.

 It’s no longer just the CPG marketer that happens to be a brand manager at a good company that can find out the messages that resonate.
-If you have a good little digital agency that does SEM, they literally do testing that way all day long.
+If you have a good little digital agency that does SEM, they literally do testing all day long.

 I’ve heard so many agencies tell me just in the last three years, ‘We don’t need to do consumer research because we’ll just do A/B testing.’